testcontainers/testcontainers-java/modules/junit-jupiter/README.md

 - containers that are restarted for every test method
 - containers that are shared between all methods of a test class

-**Note:** Since this module has a dependency onto JUnit Jupiter and on Testcontainers core, which has a dependency onto JUnit 4.x, projects using this module will end up with both, JUnit Jupiter and JUnit 4.x in the test classpath.

 ## Examples

 To use the Testcontainers extension annotate your test class with `@Testcontainers`.